 Chapter 9: Escape Work

 Arbeit macht frei means “work sets you free” and appears in the ironwork gates at the Auschwitz work/death camp, a fact I first learned from If This Is a Man (1947) by Primo Levi.
 Jacob Lund Fisker’s book is called Early Retirement Extreme (2010) and evolved from his blog of the same name.
 I make passing reference to an item from The Onion (2015) and another, The Strange and Curious Tale of the Last True Hermit, from GQ magazine (2014).
 Rob West’s blog charting the progress of his house-building project in British Columbia is called The Hand-Crafted Life.
 Ben Law’s core work on traditional house-building techniques is called Woodland Craft (2015) and Mark Boyle’s “Moneyless Man” column (2009-10) is archived at the Guardian website.
 Nicolette Stewart’s item about tiny homes can be found in New Escapologist Issue 8.
 Walden: Or, Life in the Woods (1854) by Henry David Thoreau is the obvious starting point for anyone considering a life in the woods near their mum’s house.
 Montreal Martin’s blog is called Things I Find in the Garbage.
 The interview with Michael Palin referred to is in Idler 37 (2006); I’m in it too, albeit under the wrong name, with a cover story called “Death to Professionalism”.
-How to Avoid Work (1949) by William J. Reilly is a witty if tricky-to-find postwar career manual.
+How to Avoid Work (1949) by William J. Reilly is a witty and tricky-to-find-in-shops postwar career manual.
 Wringham’s escape plan first appeared in New Escapologist Issue 3 (2009).

 Chapter 10: Escape Consumption